mobichel/s-interpolation/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.
-Use the `-prod --build-optimizer false --aot false` flag for a production build.
+Due to [#2](https://github.com/mobichel/s-interpolation/issues/2) you need to specify additional flags `--build-optimizer false --aot false` for a production build.

 ## Running unit tests